 As part of the terms and conditions of employment, the Employee may be required to work beyond his/her normal working hours on occasions, in compliance and with the limits provided by the applicable law.
-Whilst every effort will be made to give as much prior warning as possible, it should be understood that there is sometimes a requirement to work extended hours at short notice.

 12. WORKING FROM REMOTE

 Our Working from Remote policy outlines our guidelines for employees who work from a location other than our offices.
 We want to ensure that both employees and our company will benefit from these arrangements.